-We reviewed all the other 2019 numbers in the GASB 68 letter for consistency with the previous reports (used to review the Liability calculations under Phase I).
+We reviewed all the other 2020 numbers in the GASB Statement No. 68 letter for consistency with the previous reports (used to review the Liability calculations under Phase I).
 We were able to confirm or reasonably replicate all of the current year numbers except one.
-Under the Pension Expense there is a number labeled "Other" that amounts to \$(7,062,000).
-Page 40 of the LGERS valuation report (which details the GASB Statement No. 67 results) indicates the "Other" amount is \$1,302,000.
+Under the Pension Expense there is a number labeled "Other" that amounts to \$(15,910,000).
+Page 40 of the LGERS valuation report (which details the GASB Statement No. 67 results) indicates the "Other" amount is \$2,061,000.
 Since this is a number that comes from the financial statements and the financial statements were not provided for this engagement, we could not opine on which number we believe to be appropriate or why the numbers are different.
 Because the two amounts are different, the Net Pension Liability does not reconcile year over year.
-We have discussed this with OSA staff and they have indicated the amount is not material.
+We understand that this difference arises from changes in the number employers from year to year.
+We were able to reconcile the NPL from year to year after accounting for the differences in the "Other" category.
+See the reconciliation in the Appendix.